Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/11/github-codespaces.md

 One of the first things I spotted was Codespaces detects my `npm build` script and kicks it off.
 I didn't want to run this right away, so a quick <kbd>CTRL</kbd> + <kbd>C</kbd> stopped the automatic run until I was ready to build it myself.

-## Closing the Codespace
+## Stopping the Codespace

 There's an additional "Codespaces" button in the editor that opens the command palatte in Visual Studio Code.
-The option "Stop Current Codespace" stops the active session and
+The option "Stop Current Codespace" stops the active session.

+If you don't stop a session, it will automatically stop after 30 minutes of inactivity.
+This is good as it prevents you using up your free hours by forgetting to stop the Codespace.

 ## Working with files